open-contracting/data-registry/docs/admin/sysadmin.rst

 Restart a task
 ~~~~~~~~~~~~~~

-If it's a small publication, :ref:`delete the job<admin-wipe>`, instead.
+If it's a small publication, :ref:`delete the job<admin-wipe>`, instead (see warnings above).
 The :ref:`cli-manageprocess` command will create a new job.
+If it's a large publication (see warnings above):

 Kingfisher Collect
   Delete the job, instead.